praveenjuge/simplified-schema/content/articles/Google Search in I:O 2019/index.md

 ### Googlebot now crawls Javascript sites 🎉

 The Googlebot (which crawls all your webpages for content) will use the **latest Chromium** rendering engine.
-If you, like me, had reservations for using javascripts frameworks like [Gatsby.js](https://www.gatsbyjs.org/) or [Gridsome](https://gridsome.org/) in fear of bad SEO, now is the time to get on it.
+If you, like me, had reservations for using javascript frameworks like [Gatsby.js](https://www.gatsbyjs.org/) or [Gridsome](https://gridsome.org/) in fear of bad SEO, now is the time to get on it.

 I tested some pages with heavy javascript using Gatsby.js which Google indexed perfectly.
-And the bot will also regularly update its rendering engine to match latest Chromium.
+And the bot will also regularly update its rendering engine to match the latest Chromium.

 <details>
   <summary>See the announcement video</summary>